Omar8345/hashnode-blogs-backup/cl1arkwhz01q180nvgh1l0gh3.md

 ### I will be having a big role in technology soon in the future!

-I am Omar, I am a programmer, I had been contacted by such big companies recently, Microsoft & Google to work at them for such time to improve things!
+I am Omar, I am a programmer, I had been contacted by such big companies recently, such as Microsoft & Google to work at them for such time to improve things!
 I will be updating you frequently soon!

-### Stay soon for updates!
+### Stay tuned for updates!